cobbzilla/zilla-script/README.md

 | includes      | 2         | string            | inclusion                              | includes someVar 'someValue'   |

 # Example
+An example script is shown below.
+More examples can be found in the [script engine tests](./test/engine.spec.ts).

 ```typescript
 import { ZillaScript, runZillaScript } from "zilla-script";